amitanilkulkarni/instinet/README.md

-# instinet
+# Netaccess Plus
-A collection of scripts for IIT Madras campus network
+A collection of add-ons and scripts for making IIT Madras campus network easier to use.
+Since I've graduated from IITM, I don't intend on maintaining these any longer.
+Feel free to fork them and tweak them to make them work. :) Good luck!

 ## Keepalive